DBCDK/bibgraph/README.md

 # Roadmap

-- disable for ie8 and older (works with ie9+)
 - better landing/info-page
-    - bibdk serach box
+    - bibdk search box
-    - exmaples
+    - examples
     - introduction to the project
     - features
     - documentation
     - layout via bootstrap

+- disable for ie8 and older (works with ie9+)
 - encode expansions+fixedPoss in hash if not used for anything else

-- later
 - multitouch
 - about-text
 - open selected in bibliotek.dk

 ## Done
 - weight links by `P(A|B)P(B|A)` instead of just `P(A|B)`, to avoid popular unrelated books pop up